John Robert Cozens: Early life

-The son of the Russian-born drawing master and watercolourist Alexander Cozens, John Robert Cozens was born in London.
-He studied under his father and began to exhibit some early drawings with the Society of Artists in 1767.
-In 1776 he displayed the large oil painting, A Landscape with Hannibal in His March Over the Alps, Showing to His Army the Fertile Plains of Italy (now lost) at the Royal Academy in London.
-This painting was the only oil that Cozens exhibited at the Academy and was the inspiration for J. M. W. Turner's famous painting of 1812.
+In 1776 he exhibited the large oil painting, A Landscape with Hannibal in His March Over the Alps, Showing to His Army the Fertile Plains of Italy (now lost) at the Royal Academy in London.
+This painting was the only oil that Cozens exhibited at the Academy and may have influenced J. M. W. Turner's to paint of a similar subject decades later.